 One Atlanta Christian Station

-music market in Atlanta with a brand new station this summer at 106.7FM.
+music market in Atlanta with a brand new station at 106.7FM.

 But, you're thinking, 'wait, isn't that where The Kimmer is on and where

 I listen to the Braves?
-Yes and no.
+Not any more for both questions.

 Cumulus Media has been going through